About West Virginia

 West Virginia Mineral Rights

 Coal, oil, natural gas, limestone, and other minerals of economic significance all remain beneath the surface of West Virginia’s landscape.
 Extraction and ownership rights in the state follow the concept of “severance,” which means that mineral rights can be separated from surface rights.
-Reach out to a local expert like your Whitetail Properties Land Specialist to determine whether your prospective plot of land is suitable for mining investment from available West Virginia land for sale.
+Reach out to a local expert like your West Virginia Whitetail Properties Land Specialist to determine whether your prospective plot of land is suitable for mining investment from available West Virginia land for sale.

 West Virginia Industry & Recreation